Skip to content

 Basic Sentence Structure

 French sentences generally follow the Subject-Verb-Object (SVO) order, similar to English.
 For example, “I drink wine” translates to “Je bois du vin,” where “Je” is the subject, “bois” is the verb, and “du vin” is the object.
-Subject pronouns are almost always used and rarely omitted in French.
+Subject pronouns are almost always used and rarely omitted in French, unlike in languages such as Spanish or Italian, where subject pronouns can often be dropped.

 Nouns and Gender